 State Controller’s Functions

-As the chief fiscal officer of California, the sixth largest economy in the world, Controller Betty Yee is responsible for accountability and disbursement of the state’s financial resources.
+As the chief fiscal officer of California, the fifth largest economy in the world, Controller Betty Yee is responsible for accountability and disbursement of the state’s financial resources.
 Controller Yee also safeguards many types of property until claimed by the rightful owners, independently audits government agencies that spend state funds, and administers the payroll system for state government employees and California State University employees.
 She serves on 70 boards and commissions with authority ranging from state public land management to crime victim compensation.
 The Controller is a member of numerous financing authorities, and fiscal and financial oversight entities including the Franchise Tax Board and Board of Equalization.
 She also serves on the boards of the nation's two largest public pension funds.
 The Controller is one of eight statewide constitutional officials who are elected every four years in California.
 (In some states, this government official is called a Comptroller.)
 The Controller’s Office includes the following divisions:

 Provides the policy and operational priorities for the State Controller's Office (SCO).
 SCO functions are coordinated by the Chief of Staff with support from the Chief Operating Officer and the Chief Administrative Officer.
 Further leadership and policy advice is provided by the Chief Legal Counsel and deputy controllers responsible for legislative affairs, public affairs, external affairs, pension funds/investments, environmental policy, health policy, and taxation policy.
 The Executive Office also includes Human Resources, Equal Employment Opportunity, and Management Audit and Review Services (internal audits).